-AMERICUS (March 25, 2015)— Greg Hampikian, Ph.D., a leading DNA expert in the U.S. and co-author of “Exit to Freedom,” is the featured speaker for Georgia Southwestern State University’s Griffin B. Bell Lecture will be held Wednesday, April 15.
-The event will begin at 11 a.m. in the Nursing Auditorium of the Rosalynn Carter Health and Human Sciences Complex.
+AMERICUS (March 16, 2016)—Mike Gaymon, author, professional speaker, and retired Chamber of Commerce president, is the featured speaker for Georgia Southwestern State University’s Griffin B. Bell Lecture Thursday, April 7.
+The event will begin at 11 a.m. in the Rosalynn Carter Health and Human Sciences Complex Lecture Hall.

 The statement below is from GSW Interim President Charles Patterson regarding the recent passage of HB 859, otherwise known as "Campus Carry"